KAndid Advice For Washington D.C. Trip

 Joseph (senior tour consultant) has a secret weapon for band directors in his D.C. arsenal.
 One of the most effective concert band clinics with the highest music education content exists in Washington DC.
 Professional musicians will sit in each section of your concert band or wind ensemble while the ensemble works with a conductor/clinician on the podium.
 The pros will play along with your students.
 They’ll also play separately so the conductor/clinician can demonstrate specific concepts or subtleties that are best be heard, rather than explained.
 Watch the performance standard of your ensemble rise before your very ears!

-As you plan your student trip to Washington D.C., tuck these tips in your back pocket.
+As you plan your Washington D.C. trip, tuck these tips in your back pocket.
 Better yet, call Kaleidoscope Adventures directly to chat with our expert staff.
 More than 25+ years in the student travel industry gives us some serious street cred!
 We’ll work with you to create a unique itinerary that meets all your objectives.
 KA really is travel beyond expectations!